Specifying the problem

 }

-DiffSol also has two convenience functions solve and solve_dense on the OdeSolverMethod trait. solve will initialise the problem and solve the problem up to a specified time, returning the solution at all the internal timesteps used by the solver.
+DiffSol also has two convenience functions solve and solve_dense on the OdeSolverMethod trait. solve solve the problem from an initial state up to a specified time, returning the solution at all the internal timesteps used by the solver.
 This function returns a tuple that contains a Vec of the solution at each timestep, and a Vec of the times at each timestep.

 use diffsol::OdeBuilder;